-- Financial reporting arrangements.

-- Risk management and internal control.
+- Financial reporting arrangements; and - Risk management and internal control.

-- Arrangements in relation to children's services.

 We set out the work performed in response to these significant risks in our report presented to the committee meeting on 27 January 2022 and updated and reissued to the meeting on 26 January 2023.
 In each case, the findings from this work resulted in the reporting of an exception (an "except for" qualification), as described in the next section.